darkterminal/ffrs/docs/USER_MANUAL.md

 ## Introduction

-FF is a simple tool that helps you convert media files (like videos and audio) using plain English commands.
+`ffrs` is a simple tool that helps you convert media files (like videos and audio) using plain English commands.
 Instead of remembering complex technical commands, you can just type what you want to do in simple English, and FF will handle the technical details for you.

 For example, instead of typing a complex command, you can just say "convert video.mp4 to video.avi" and FF will do the conversion for you.

-FF works on Windows, Mac, and Linux computers.
+`ffrs` works on Windows, Mac, and Linux computers.
 It's designed to be simple to use but powerful enough to handle most media conversion tasks.

 ## Installation

 ### Windows

-1. Download the latest FF release from the [releases page](https://github.com/darkterminal/ff-rs/releases) (look for the file ending in `-pc-windows-msvc.zip`)
+1. Download the latest `ffrs` release from the [releases page](https://github.com/darkterminal/ffrs/releases) (look for the file ending in `-pc-windows-msvc.zip`)
 2. Extract the downloaded file
-3. Copy the `ff.exe` file to a folder on your computer (like `C:\Program Files\ff\`)
+3. Copy the `ffrs.exe` file to a folder on your computer (like `C:\Program Files\ffrs\`)
 4. Add that folder to your system PATH (search online for "how to add to PATH Windows" if you need help)
-5. Open Command Prompt and type `ff --version` to verify the installation
+5. Open Command Prompt and type `ffrs --version` to verify the installation

 ### Mac

-1. Download the latest FF release from the [releases page](https://github.com/darkterminal/ff-rs/releases) (look for the file ending in `-apple-darwin.tar.gz`)
+1. Download the latest ffrs release from the [releases page](https://github.com/darkterminal/ffrs/releases) (look for the file ending in `-apple-darwin.tar.gz`)
 2. Extract the downloaded file
-3. Copy the `ff` file to `/usr/local/bin/` (you may need administrator privileges)
+3. Copy the `ffrs` file to `/usr/local/bin/` (you may need administrator privileges)
 4. Open Terminal and type `ff --version` to verify the installation

 ### Linux

-1. Download the latest FF release from the [releases page](https://github.com/darkterminal/ff-rs/releases) (look for the file ending in `-unknown-linux-musl.tar.gz`)
+1. Download the latest ffrs release from the [releases page](https://github.com/darkterminal/ffrs/releases) (look for the file ending in `-unknown-linux-musl.tar.gz`)
 2. Extract the downloaded file
-3. Copy the `ff` file to `/usr/local/bin/` (you may need sudo privileges)
+3. Copy the `ffrs` file to `/usr/local/bin/` (you may need sudo privileges)
-4. Open Terminal and type `ff --version` to verify the installation
+4. Open Terminal and type `ffrs --version` to verify the installation

 ### Prerequisites